 Human memory is limited.
 Throughout most of its history, experimental psychology has focused on investigating the discrete, quantitative limits of memory — how many individual pieces of information a person can remember.
 Recently, experimental psychologists have also become interested in more qualitative limits — how precisely is information stored?

 The concept of memory precision can be both intuitive and elusive at once.
 It is intuitive, for example, to think a person can remember precisely how their mother sounds, making it possible to recognize one’s mother immediately over the phone or in a crowd.
-But how can one quantify the precision of such a memory, exactly how similar it is to the voice itself?
+But how can one quantify the precision of such a memory?
+Exactly how similar is the memory to the voice itself?

 To study the precision of memory and working memory, in particular, experimental psychologists have devised a paradigm known as delayed estimation.
-It has been used most often, thus far, to study the precision of visual memories, especially memory for color.
-This video demonstrates standard procedures for investigating the precision of color working memory using delayed estimation.
+It has been used most often, thus far, to study the precision of visual memories, especially memory for color, and to understand how memory degrades the more one tries to remember at once.
+This video demonstrates standard procedures for investigating the precision of color working memory using delayed estimation, with a focus on how memory is affected as one tries to remember the colors of more objects simultaneously.

+Choosing colors for a color working memory experiment is vital to the success of the experiment.
+It’s important to choose colors that reside on the same mental color circle, so the colors all have the same luminance, in virtue of residing on the same plane, and the same contrast, in virtue of being equidistant from the background color.
+Physically, the color one perceives is related to a linear dimension, the wavelengths of light reflecting from a surface.
+But, perceptually, color space — the relationships in how colors are mentally represented — are non-linear.
+Even at the earliest ages, kids are taught to think about color “circles” and “rings.”

+In this video, each experimental trial includes three parts (Figure 1).
+Part A, the sample phase, where one to eight of the 180 colors is selected randomly and presented in the display, each within a small square for 500 ms; Part B, the delay, where the samples disappear, and the participant faces a blank display for 900 ms; Part C, the test, where an empty square appears, along with the full color ring.
+The participant’s task is to recall the color seen during the sample phase (Part A) and to click with the mouse that color on the ring.

 Procedure: